-If you would like to get involved in our project and have expertise in any aspect of our project that you would like to bring into school, please add a post on our class Padlet page using the QR code or link in your child’s homework book.
+If you would like to get involved in our project and have expertise in any aspect of our project that you would like to bring into school, please get in touch on Seesaw!

 We’re going to be busy this term!
 You can follow some of our progress on the Glasllwch Twitter page: @GlasllwchP addition, please see your child’s individual link to their SeeSaw page.

 The following information about Year 6 may be helpful.
 Any unexpected changes or updates to the following information will be communicated through SeeSaw or Twitter.

 Thank you for your continued support with your child’s reading.
 The key to success in reading is to read as often as possible and it is so important that your child reads at home as well as in school.

 In Year Six, we take part in guided reading every morning through whole class guided reading and linked reading activities throughout the week.
 In addition, to start our day children take part in ERIC (Everybody Reads In Class) time, where children are encouraged to read something they enjoy for pleasure.
 This might be a book, but could be a magazine, magazine or anything else!

 The Year 6 library is stocked with lots of reading materials but if your child would like to bring in a book or magazine from home to read during these sessions they are more than welcome to!
 We encourage children to read what they enjoy!